stevelorenz/build-vnf/ffpp/README.md

 - Makefile: Makefile for some common tasks including e.g. building the project and run code checkers.

-- util: Utility scripts and code for internal development purposes.
+- utils: Utility scripts and tools for internal development purposes.